za3k/qr-backup/docs/FAQ.md

 The backup process:
 - If compression is on, data is compressed using gzip
-- If base64-encoding is needed (compression is on, or the file contains unusual characters, or the command line option is set) then the data is base64 encoded to turn it into normal-looking ascii.
 - The data is now preprocessed.
 - The data is split into small chunks, about 2K each with the default settings.
+- Each chunk is base64 encoded.
-If there are 50 chunks, the number 01 thru 50 is put at the start of each chunk, to label them.
+- Labels are added.
+If there are 50 chunks, the first is labeled "N01/50" and the last is "N50/50".
-- Each chunk is printed as a QR code on the paper, and labeled with the code number.
+- Each chunk is printed as a QR code on the paper, and labeled with the same code label.

 The restore process is
 - First, the user scans each QR code (in any order).
-Since each code contains the code number (01-50), the computer sorts everything out, making sure each code 01-50 is present exactly once.
-- The codes are put in order (and duplicates removed).
-The 01-50 labels are removed, and the chunks are appended together.
+- Since each code contains the code number (01-50), the computer sorts everything out, making sure each code 01-50 is present exactly once.
+The codes are put in order (and duplicates removed).
+- The "N01/50" thru "N50/50" labels are removed.
+Any chunk with an unexpected label is thrown out (for forwards compatibility).
+- Each chunk is base64-decoded
 - The chunks are appended together.
 This has restored the preprocessed data.
-- If the data was base64-encoded, it's now base64-decoded
-- If the data was compressed, it's now decompressed
-- The file is now restored.
+- If the data was compressed, it's decompressed.
+The file is now restored.
 - The file is checksummed using sha256, which verifies the file is perfectly restored.

 ## Should I encrypt (password-protect) my backups?